 What makes T-bone accidents so deadly?
 Here are a few of the hazards:

 - A lack of protection for the occupants in the vehicle that absorbs the side impact.
 The side of a vehicle is thinner than the front or rear, which makes it a vulnerable spot for a collision.
-Just inches of steel, fiberglass, and other material separate passengers from the point of impact.
+When broadside collisions happen, just inches of steel, fiberglass, and other material separate passengers from the point of impact.
 Unlike an engine compartment or trunk, those materials do little to absorb the energy of the crash.
 Some cars come equipped with side airbags to address this problem, but even those features cannot eliminate the danger.

 What causes broadside collisions?